JavaScript Window Screen Object. Here’s What You Need To Know

 <button type="button" onclick="getAvailSize();">Get Available Size</button>

-How To Get Screen Color Depth Using JavaScript
+How To Get Screen Color Depth In JavaScript

 If you want to get the color depth of the user’s screen, you can use the screen.colorDepth property.
 Color depth is the number of bits used to represent the color of a single pixel.
-Color depth indicates how many colors a device screen is capable to produce.
-For example, screen with color depth of 8 can produce 256 colors (28).
+Color depth indicates how many colors a device screen is capable of producing.
+For example, a screen with a color depth of 8 can produce 256 colors (28).
 Here’s an example:

 <script>